Contact

 Names at the Tip of the Nose: Naming, Smell, and Truth

-This project addresses the befuddling relationship between names and smells, taking its cue from the tip-of-the-nose phenomenon, indicating a well-documented human inability of odor-identification.
-The project relates this impossibility to a striking linguistic fact that, in Indo-European languages at least, smells altogether lack proper names.
+This project addresses the relationship between names and smells, taking its cue from the tip-of-the-nose phenomenon, indicating a well-documented human inability of odor-identification.
+The project relates this impossibility to the fact that, in Indo-European languages at least, smells altogether lack proper names.
 We name smells either eponymously by relating them to their sources or synesthetically by borrowing their names from the other senses.
-Consequently, smells stand for lexical voids and represent the singular site of a universal linguistic disturbance: a universal olfactory anomia.
-Thus, the primary scientific objective of the project is to examine the relationship between naming and the nameless realm of smells.
+Smells stand for lexical voids and represent the singular site of a universal linguistic disturbance: a universal olfactory anomia.
+The primary objective of the project is to examine the relationship between naming and the nameless realm of smells.

 Structure and Genealogy of Indifference: Logic - Epistemology - Ideology

-This basic research project is devoted to the philosophical analysis of the structure of indifference with special emphasis on the conceptualization of its genealogy.
-The project addresses the 1) logical, 2) epistemological, 3) philosophical-genealogical, and 4) ideological- theological status of indifference in modernity.
-The scientific background consists of two basic hypotheses: first, indifference, far from being reducible to the inertia of the undistinguished, is the bearer of a paradoxical difference that escapes the opposition between the distinguished and the undistinguished; second, as the bearer of negativity, indifference implies not the spontaneity or arbitrariness of choice but the irreducible impossibility of choice, which, however, emerges in the modality of the contingent encounter.
+This project is devoted to the philosophical analysis of the structure of indifference with special emphasis on its conceptual genesis.
+The project addresses the 1) logical, 2) epistemological, 3) philosophical-genealogical, and 4) ideological-theological status of indifference in modernity.
+The scientific background consists of two basic hypotheses: first, indifference, far from being reducible to the inertia of the undistinguished, is the bearer of a paradoxical difference that escapes the opposition between the distinguished and the undistinguished; second, as the bearer of negativity, indifference implies not the spontaneity or arbitrariness of choice but the irreducible impossibility of choice, which emerges in the modality of the contingent encounter.

 Varieties of Negation: Philosophy - Psychoanalysis - Literature